vogelbac/LAB-QA2GO/README.md

 6. By pressing _**Start Automated calculation**_ the received data will be converted from DICOM to NIfTI and the calculation will be started.

 # Sample Data
-A set of sample data will be soon available at DataLad.
+A set of sample data can be downloaded [here](http://www.online.uni-marburg.de/quamri/labqa2go/LABQA2GO_sample_data.zip "LAB-QA2GO sample data").

 # Versions
 ## current version